zen-solutions/zencss/README.md

 An open-source, website authoring and design toolkit that helps you build, style, and debug websites.

-beta-1.0.0 is the current release.
-Branch: https://github.com/shaunmackey/zencss/tree/beta-1.0.0
+beta-1.1.0 is the current release.
+Branch: https://github.com/shaunmackey/zencss/tree/beta-1.1.0

+Use the CSS/JS in the root directory here for the latest functionality.

 ## Features